ndmch3w/CyberSec/WebLearn/ServerSideVuln/BrokenAccessControl.md

 - However, the GUIDs belonging to other users might be disclosed elsewhere in the application where users are referenced, such as "user messages" or "reviews".

 ## 3. Data leaked in redirect
-Use "Network" in Mozilla's Inspect tab to see
+- Use "Network" in Mozilla's Inspect tab to see.
+- Use HTTP History in Burp to see if there is anything special in responses when you are being redirected.

 # III.
 Server-side request forgery (SSRF)
 Server-side request forgery is a web security vulnerability that allows an attacker to cause the server-side application to make requests to an unintended location.